-During the period of the arbitration, PayPal will place a temporary hold on your funds.
-They will keep this hold in place while working out the differences with your customer and will only release it if the dispute goes in your favor.
+During the period of the arbitration, PayPal will place a temporary hold on your funds to stop all unauthorized transactions.
+They will keep this hold in place while working out the differences with your customer and will only release it if the dispute goes in your favor on providing compelling evidences.

-If you determined that you have a legitimate case, and the Significant Not As Described claim was bogus, use the following tips to fight the dispute:
+If you determined that you have a legitimate case, and the Significant Not As Described claim was bogus, use the following simple steps to fight the item dispute:

 - Log in to your PayPal account.